oliverrdz/EchemSimulations/README.md

 ### Assumptions
 * Cyclic voltammetry (chronoamperometry can be simulated by using the appropriate function from waveforms.py)
 * Butler-Volmer kinetics unless otherwise stated
-* Oxidation: only R present in solution at t = 0.
+* Oxidation: only R present in solution at t = 0
+* Equal diffusion coefficients

 ### Requirements
 * Python 3